jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 Patents, copyrights, trademarks are very expensive.
 So expensive that in 2011 Apple and Google spent more on lawsuits and payments involving patents than they did on research and development of new products.
 So, why are patents, copyrights, and trademarks "made in america", but the actually items are very often not?

 There are endless pages of economic theory that justify exporting American industry.
 All of it's bullshit.
-There's never been a time—in history or in a computer game—where the society full of marketers, lawyers, and economists, defeats the society full of engineers, builders, and technicians.
+There's never been a time—in history or in a computer game—where the society full of marketers, lawyers, and economists, defeated the society full of engineers, builders, and technicians.
 Yet after 1969, our society gave power to the former, and exported the latter.

-To start winning the game in the Internet Age, Main Street must demand "Made In America".
+To start winning the game in the Internet Age, Main Street must demand more "Made In America".
 It's a great sign we've started to control our own levers of power.

 https://www.youtube.com/watch?v=QKcneQ6N50Q&feature=youtu.be&t=50